 Policy & acknowledgment playbook

-What’s mandatory to read (Code of Conduct, Anti-Harassment, PTO & Sick Leave, Remote Work), how acknowledgments work (who/by when/reminders), and a live index linking to the policy articles (not files).
+What’s mandatory to read (Code of Conduct, Anti-Harassment, PTO & Sick Leave, Remote Work), how acknowledgments work (who, by when, reminders), and a live index linking to the policy articles (not files).

 Real wording: “All U.S. employees must acknowledge Anti-Harassment and Code of Conduct within 7 days.
-California employees must also acknowledge CA Meal/Rest Addendum.
+California employees must also acknowledge the CA Meal/Rest Addendum.
 Auto-reminders continue until complete.”

-For deeper context on HR department workflows, see Internal Knowledge Base: HR Department Use Cases.
+For deeper context on HR department workflows, see Internal Knowledge Base – HR Department Use Cases.

 Manager guide: Performance, timekeeping & overtime